Pin bar stock trading price action method

 Bar looks like a pin thus the name Pin Bar - forms after an extended trend move upward or downward.

 This reversal is confirmed after market closes below the candle that precedes this pattern.
-Below the reversal is confirmed after the stock trading market closes below the blue candlestick that preceded this candle.
+Below the reversal is confirmed after the stock trading market closes below the blue candle that preceded this candle.

 Combining with line studies:

-This signal can be combined with other line studies such as Support and Resistance levels, Fibonacci retracement levels and trendlines can be used together with this stock signal to generate buy or sell stock trades.
+This signal can be combined with other line tools such as Support & Resistance levels, Fibonacci retracement levels and trend lines can be used together with this stock signal to generate buy/sell stock trades.

 Support and resistance